JoeLumbley/Animation-CS/README.md

     Buffer.Graphics.TextRenderingHint = System.Drawing.Text.TextRenderingHint.AntiAlias;
 }
 ```

 The constructor initializes the form and sets up the graphics context and buffer.

+## Conclusion

 Congratulations!
-You've just completed a detailed walkthrough of the Animation C# project.
+You’ve just completed a detailed walkthrough of the Animation C# project.
 We explored each part of the code, understanding how it works together to create a smooth animation of a rectangle moving across the screen.
 This project serves as a solid foundation for learning more about animation techniques and graphics programming in C#.

+Feel free to experiment with different values and see how they affect the animation!
+Happy coding!

 ---